-Mint Chicken Biryani is a variant of Kachhi Biryani with a freshness of mint and coriander to it, enriched with flavors of whole spices, marinated chicken and green chutney, this Biryani is a medley of different tastes.
+Mint Chicken Biryani is a variant of Kachhi Biryani with a freshness of mint and coriander to it, enriched with flavours of whole spices, marinated chicken and green chutney, this Biryani is a medley of different tastes.
 Over the years I have learnt Biryani making is an art itself and sheer test of one’s patience and skills in the kitchen, after trying out different recipes from cookbooks, internet, blogs I could not get one foolproof recipe which will satiate my taste buds, though during all these Biryani trials “he” thoroughly enjoyed each one of them.

-One day while I was traveling with my friend we started discussing about Biryani and she shared with me the same story how she also tried different Biryani recipes over the years before she finally zeroed down to one tried and tested recipe.
-While we were away from our destination she started dictating recipe details to me, I searched my bad for a piece of paper but as usual had none, so scribbled down the recipe on a tissue paper.
+One day while I was travelling with my friend we started discussing Biryani and she shared with me the same story how she also tried different Biryani recipes over the years before she finally zeroed down to one tried and tested recipe.
+While we were away from our destination she started dictating recipe details to me, I searched my bad for a piece of paper but as usual, had none, so scribbled down the recipe on a tissue paper.
 Once I got back home first I tried next day was Mint Chicken Biryani and yes I could up-to some extent I was satisfied with the end result, I think with further improvisations in the recipe this could be my Biryani recipe.

 Mint Chicken Biryani Recipe